cowprotocol/cowswap/src/custom/pages/TermsAndConditions/TermsAndConditions.md

 <li><strong>RULES ABOUT YOU LINKING TO OUR PLATFORM</strong></li>
 <ol>
 <li>You may link to our Platform, provided you do so in a way that is fair and legal and does not damage our reputation or take advantage of it.
 You must not establish a link in such a way as to suggest any form of association, approval or endorsement on our part where none exists.
 You must not establish a link to our Platform in any website without the website&rsquo;s authorisation.</li>
 <li>The website in which you are linking must comply in all respects with the content standards set out in these <span>Terms</span>.
-If you wish to link to or make any use of content on our interface other than that set out above, please contact us at t<span>he GnosisDAO subcategory of</span> <a href="https://forum.gnosis.io/" target="_blank" rel="noopener noreferrer">forum.gnosis.io</a>.</li>
+If you wish to link to or make any use of content on our interface other than that set out above, please contact us at t<span>he GnosisDAO subcategory of</span> <ExternalLink href="https://forum.gnosis.io/" target="_blank" rel="noopener noreferrer">forum.gnosis.io</ExternalLink>.</li>
 </ol>
 <li><strong>YOUR WARRANTIES AND REPRESENTATIONS TO US</strong></li>
 <ol>